Exawind/exawind-manager/docs/index.rst

    1: /Users/jrood/exawind-manager/environments/amr-wind-env/amr-wind/unit_tests/test_config.cpp:86: Skipped
    1:

 We can repeat this process for iterating on the code and create further complex single line commands or scripts for testing our code changes.
-One very useful thing thing that is possible with out Spack environment is that we can add more specs to our environment, where `spack install` will rebuild the entire environment.
-So we could have `amr-wind+cuda` and `amr-wind~cuda` in the same environment and reinstall and test AMR-Wind on the GPU and the CPU with the same command while using the same source code changes.
-We can also add more develop specs to the `spack.yaml`, such as dependencies of AMR-Wind.
-Then we can develop both AMR-Wind and its dependencies while using a single `spack install` command to rebuild and test the environment in a very agile way that is adaptable to the developer's use case.
-This is key benefit to using Spack for software development and we have found it to be extremely effective in developer productivity.
+One very useful thing that is possible with our Spack environment is that we can add more specs to our environment, where ``spack install`` will rebuild the entire environment.
+So we could have ``amr-wind+cuda`` and ``amr-wind~cuda`` in the same environment and reinstall and test AMR-Wind on the GPU and the CPU with the same command while using the same source code changes.
+We can also add more develop specs to the ``spack.yaml``, such as dependencies of AMR-Wind.
+Then we can develop both AMR-Wind and its dependencies while using a single ``spack install`` command to rebuild and test the environment in a very agile way that is adaptable to the developer's use case.
+This is the key benefit to using Spack for software development and we have found it to be extremely effective in developer productivity.